Skip to content

 Embeddings

 The schema of the underlying relation — representing the embedding — is (key_graph..., key_tensor..., value).
 The graph-related key key_graph... identifies the node or edge associated with the embedding.
 The tensor indices are captured by key_tensor....
-Both together make up the composite key of the relation.
+Together they make up the composite key of the relation.
 Note that both keys may be composite keys themselves, which is indicated by ....

 It’s good practice to store embeddings in a separate module, rather than as hyperedges.
 A single graph may have many sets of embeddings associated with it.

-The following example initializes a 10-dimensional vector embedding for the Person entities with zeros:
+The following example initializes a 10-dimensional vector embedding for the Person entity with zeros:

 def mygraph_embedding:Person(person, dimension, value) {